This website is best viewed on desktop!

 More “this is working right now.”

-And to be fair, some of it does work.
+And to be fair, some of it works.
 At least at first.
 But somewhere along the way, something subtle happens.
 The business that felt like yours starts getting quietly rewritten.

 Not because you sold out.